xlladdins/xll/docs/Excel4MacrosA-D.md

 **ADD.BAR**(bar\_num)

-Bar\_num    is the number of a built-in menu bar that you want to restore.
+Bar\_num&nbsp;&nbsp;&nbsp;&nbsp;is the number of a built-in menu bar that you want to restore.
 Use ADD.BAR(bar\_num) to restore an unaltered version of a built-in menu bar after you have made changes to the menu bar's menus and commands.
 See ADD.COMMAND for a list of ID numbers for built-in menu bars.

-**Important   **Restoring a built-in menu bar will remove menus and commands added by other macros.
+**Important&nbsp;&nbsp;&nbsp;**Restoring a built-in menu bar will remove menus and commands added by other macros.
 Use ADD.COMMAND and ADD.MENU to restore individual commands and menus.

 **Remarks**